norbadboy/React-CA-Thong-23/README.md

 ## Start

--Download the project and open it locally
+- Download the project and open it locally

--Open terminal in project folder and run npm i
+- Open terminal in project folder and run npm i

--Then run npm build
+- Then run npm build